Hida Genkotsu Ame: Traditional Kinako Dagashi Candy

 Genkotsu Ame (げんこつ飴)

-If you go on a sightseeing trip to Hida and stop by a convenience store, you may find packages of Genkotsu Ame, for the Kinako candy is not only popular as a souvenir, but it is actually a standard sweet for locals living in the region.
+If you go on a trip to Hida and stop by a convenience store, you may find packages of Genkotsu Ame, for the candy is not just popular among tourists but a long-time favorite of the locals.

-- Melt the starch syrup in a pot by heating over low heat so as not to scorch it
+- Heat the starch syrup in a pot over low heat and melt it so as not to scorch it.

-- Add in the sugar, stir well until the mixture becomes foamy, then add a tablespoon of water and continue stirring
+- Add the sugar and give it all a good stir until the mixture becomes foamy.
+Then add a tablespoon of water and continue stirring.

-- Make 1 cm sticks from the paste on a board that is thinly covered with Kinako flour
+- Make 1 cm sticks from the paste on a board thinly covered with Kinako flour.

-- Leave the pieces for a while in order for them to totally cool down
+- Leave the pieces for a while to completely cool.